dfrnt-labs/terminusdb-docs-static/src/app/docs/woql-explanation/page.md

 ## WOQL and JSON-LD

-WOQL uses JSON-LD and a formally specified [ontology](/docs/glossary/#ontology) to define the language and transmit queries.
+The WOQL composable logic is expressed internally in JSON-LD and a formally specified [ontology](/docs/glossary/#ontology) to define the language and transmit queries.

 JSON-LD is sometimes tedious for us to read and write.
 Therefore, WOQL.js is designed to be as easy as possible for developers to write.
 All WOQL.js queries are translated into the equivalent JSON-LD format for transmission over networks.

+Javascript and Python clients convert the in-language supported WOQL queries to an internal Abstract Syntax Tree for transmission to the server, enabling advanced software to compose logic on the fly.
+This allows higher order logical constructs to be generated automatically.

 ### The WOQLQuery object